bestan/udacity-machine-learning/README.md

 In the context of this project, precision rate indicates number of POIs that were identified correctly over all POIs identified (i.e. true positives + false positives).
 Recall indicates number of POIs that were identified correctly over all POIs in the dataset.

 ## Validation
-Validation means using a a validation test set for tuning the parameters of a classifier.
-It is important to perform validation and tune the parameters in order to achieve better performance, but the results on a validation test set will always be biased since it's been using for tuning itself.
+Cross-validation is a technique for assessing how a model would perform on a dataset that it hasn't seen yet.
+This kind of testing is crucial for assessing performance of the algorithm as well as tuning parameters.
+Without assessing the performance, the algorithm might show very poor results on the data it hasn't seen.
+However, it is very important to learn the parameters of a prediction function and test it on a completely different dataset.
+Otherwise, the model would be extremely biased and might not work correctly on yet-unseen data.

-I have used cross validation technique that randomly splits the dataset into train and test subsets.
-33% of the dataset has been used for testing.
+In order to cross-validate my model, I have split my learning dataset into two parts - training and testing.
+The testing dataset accounted for 33% of the whole learning dataset.
+I have used training dataset to create and train my classifiers.
+As soon as classifiers were ready, I have used my testing dataset to assess the performance, tune parameters and choose the final algorithm based on the results.

 ## Final results
-- Precision: 0.45833
+- Precision: 0.46214
-- Recall: 0.34650
+- Recall: 0.32650

 Full output: